-It’s kind of an oxymoron, that the lawyers who help to interpret and guide us through the legal issues affecting our work and personal lives are held up to higher scrutiny – as if they were the problem instead of the solution.
+It’s kind of an oxymoron, that the lawyers who help to guide us through the legal issues affecting us are held up to higher scrutiny as if they themselves are a problem.

 Here are 7 common misconceptions about lawyers that we need to drop right away: